 After graduating (with distinction) from the Northern Alberta Institute of Technology Radio and Television Program, Simon went on to produce, direct, and serve as Director of Photography on hundreds of corporate, government and commercial productions.
-All while wearing regular, down-to-earth clothes — that he knits for himself.
+All while wearing regular, down-to-earth clothes — which he knits for himself.

 It’s not all work for Simon.
 He fancies himself a modest talent at soccer (or “football”, as he so quaintly puts it), enjoys spending time with his children (“kids”), and has been known to put back a pint (“gallon”) or two of beer while staring wistfully at the sky.

 Writer.
 Actor.
 Producer.
 Director.
 Thrice-decorated, twice-attacked lion tamer.